jbinkley60/MezzmoTrailerChecker/README.md

 - Option to limit how many trailers per movie (1-20)
 - Option to order trailers by size
 - Option for supporting prefer <a href="https://github.com/Conceiva/MezzmoKodiPlugin/wiki/Movie-Trailers#prefer-local-trailers">local trailer capability</a> to allow You Tube trailers for Mezzmo web interface
-- Option to <a href="https://github.com/jbinkley60/MezzmoTrailerChecker/wiki/Running-Mezzmo-Trailer-Checker#adjusting-trailers">automatically adjust</a> / standardize trailer frame rates
+- Option to automatically adjust / standardize trailer frame rates
-- Option to <a href="https://github.com/jbinkley60/MezzmoTrailerChecker/wiki/Running-Mezzmo-Trailer-Checker#adjusting-trailers">automatically adjust</a> trailer audio level
+- Option to automatically adjust trailer audio level
+- Hardware encoding acceleration to improve speed
 - Option to prefer official trailers
 - Option for only local trailers
 - Check feature to update trailer size, resolution and duration after manual trailer changes